 • Substitute the <private_key_path> with the full path to your private key.

-• Substitute the <project_hash> with the hash of your Project.
+• Substitute the <project_id> with the ID of your Project.

 • If you only want to export the MAIN branch, remove include_all_label_branches=True.